Pages

 Note: Since I posted this, I have had quite a lot of queries and feedback on the finer points of making homemade yogurt.
 Based on all this discussion, I have added in some new photos for better illustration as well as some specific points on the cooking process.
 Hope this helps!

-To get a good feel about the whole process, i must have read about 20+ different postings on how to make yogurt.
-In the end, I settled for what seems to be the most straightforward method - boil the milk, cool it down to 40degree celcius (most important), mix the starter, set it in the microwave, and lastly set it in the fridge.
-I won't explain the details here, you can google it and there're plenty of postings on how to do this.
+To get a good feel about the whole process, I must have read about 20+ different postings on how to make yogurt.
+The most common method seems to follow this: boil the milk, cool it down to 45celcius, mix the starter, set it in the microwave, and lastly set it in the fridge.

 1. Like boiling the milk.
 I have a bad habit of multitasking on a million things, so keeping an eye on boiling stuffs (like milk and porridge which boils over VERY easily, and require constant stirring to prevent browning) does not really work with me ;P

-2. Like waiting for the milk to cool to 40degree celcius.
-It took almost two hours, and i was hotfooting like a cat on hot coals.
+2. Like waiting for the milk to cool to 45degree celcius.
+It took almost two hours, and I was hotfooting like a cat on hot coals.
 Patience - not my best virtue ;P

 Homemade Yogurt - the Ultimate, Fuss Free Way